maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/intro.md

 But, it is a comprehensive description of the graph.
 It is rather like it's **DNA**.
 So, when you want to do anything a bit more customised or non-trivial with a plot, you will need to be able to edit this description, or **DNA**.
 For this reason, we will often do something in plot.ly the hard way first, so we can understand what's going on and avoid any difficulties later on.
 In reality though, the hard way is not that hard at all.

 Below is an example of a plot's DNA.
 One would not write all of this from scratch.
-Python will do much of that for us.
+Python will do much of that for us and they all have good default values.
 But being able to edit it makes us more powerful plot.ly users.
 As you can see, it is literally a list of self-described parameters and the settings one would want that feature to take.

 ```JSON
 {